sulemankm/budget_report/README.md

 ## 3. How-To Use

-Using `budget_report` with your beancount files is a two step process:
+Using `budget_report` with your beancount files is a three step process:

 1. Specify your budget in the beancount files,
-2. Specifying the transactions to include in a particular budger and
+2. Specifying the transactions to include in a particular budget and
 3. Generate budget report using `budget-report` script provided by this package.